abhipsa99-ch/professional-training/README.md

 ---
 ## 3. Biogas Production

--
+### Activities
-Participated in hands-on biogas production training using organic biomass feedstocks.
+-Participated in hands-on biogas production training using organic biomass feedstocks.
 Prepared and processed biomass substrates for anaerobic digestion.
 Assisted in the setup and operation of laboratory-scale biogas digesters.
 Monitored process parameters including temperature, pH, and retention time.